 Budget Considerations

 Budget plays a major role in choosing gold jewelry.
 10K gold is cost-effective and durable, and its paler yellow look makes it ideal for those who love to wear white gold.
-14K yellow gold has a higher percentage of pure gold and has a higher price than other karat gold.
+14K yellow gold has a higher percentage of pure gold and has a higher price than other karat gold.18K gold delivers a deeper color and higher gold content, making it ideal for customers who prioritize luxury and are less sensitive to price.

 Long-Term Value & Resale